 Coconut ice is a quick and easy no bake candy that's chewy, milky, sweet and full of coconut flavor.
 This is a modern, uncooked version of the old fashioned boiled recipe.
 It uses condensed milk for a simple, homemade treat with only 5 ingredients.

 Coconut ice squares were originally created in Britain.
 They can also be found in Australia, New Zealand and South Africa.
 Traditional, old fashioned coconut ice recipes require boiling milk and granulated sugar to a soft ball stage before adding the desiccated coconut.

 Swapping in sweetened condensed milk and powdered sugar makes an easier recipe that requires no cooking.

-These would be a great candy recipe to make with kids since there is no hot syrup or boiling liquid involved!
+This is a great recipe to make with kids since there is no hot syrup or boiling liquid involved!

 The most common color combination is pink and white coconut ice (pink on the top layer, white on bottom), but I wanted to convey an icy mood to better reflect its name, so I chose blue instead.